 How do I talk to my friends who are nervous about getting the vaccine for their kids?

-Director, Infectious Diseases Fellowship Program; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Education Assistant Professor of Pediatrics, University of Kansas School of Medicine
+Director, Infectious Diseases Fellowship Program; Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Education Assistant Professor of Pediatrics, University of Kansas School of Medicine